|Public Utilities Law in Illinois||

 Each utility must provide all applicants for service a customer information booklet which explains the utility’s credit and collection practices.

 A utility may deny service to applicants if they have failed to pay past due utility service for the same class of service at the same or a different address, unless (at the option of the utility) the applicant:

 BUT, if the utility accepted the application by telephone from a third party who was not the customer of the services, and did not obtain approval from the customer, the utility cannot collect from the customer if the customer disputes requesting the service.
-Users (persons who received the utility service) are still responsible for payment.

-The amount of the deposit requested for gas or electrical services cannot exceed 1/6 of the estimated annual charges for the service.
+Residential and small business customer deposits cannot exceed 1/6 of the estimated annual charges for the service.

 Deposits must be refunded with interest (by separate check, not by credit on a future bill) after 12 months if service has not been interrupted or the customer has not paid late four times (monthly billing), two consecutive times or three times (bimonthly billing), or two times (quarterly billing) in the 12 month period.

 If service is discontinued, any deposit plus interest in excess of any unpaid bill must be refunded within 30 days.

 May be required to pay a deposit if:

 Note: "Deposits collected for any reason other than credit scoring prior to a customer's certification as a low income customer shall remain validly held by the utility until the customer meets the refund conditions found in section 280.40."

 Late fees are waived for qualified low income customers.